gvwilson/sensibleadventures/cloudherd/new.md

-By the time the soldiers and Kulbinder left twenty minutes later, Aft and Indy were working with a dozen elders to tear apart the ruined upper floor of the burned storage shed.
+By the time the soldiers and Kulbinder left twenty minutes later, Aft and Indy were working with a dozen elders to tear apart the ruined upper floor of the burned drying shed.
 Charred beams were knocked free with heavy hammers and set in a pile to have their precious metal nails pulled for re-use.
 In a moment of inspiration, Noxy had Rash and Sensy drag a few of the least-damaged timbers to the other side of